FEAR OF PUBLIC SPEAKING

-Tell a story with your words or use real life examples or analogies.
-This is exceedingly difficult to do and can take hours to come up with each example or analogy.
+Tell a story with your words or use real-life examples or analogies.
+This isn’t easy to do and can take hours to come up with each example or analogy.

-Do not present any more than 3 main points.
-Two is actually better.
+Do not present any more than three main points.
+Two is better.
 Listeners will tune you out if they have to keep track of multiple points.

-If you have the ability to tell a joke, then sprinkle a little humor into the talk.
+If you can tell a joke, sprinkle a little humor into the talk.
 Humor is a great ice breaker.
 But it is more than just words.
 It needs proper timing, rhythm, and facial expressions.
 A poor joke is worse than no joke.
-As such, practice all jokes with an friend or spouse and demand honest answers.
-If it doesn’t come across as great, then don’t do it.
+Practice all jokes with a friend or spouse and demand honest answers.
+Don’t do it if it doesn’t come across as great.
 It takes an incredible amount of work and practice to be a comedian.

-7. Someone Is on Their Cell Phone.
-People on cells phones create chaos.
+9. Someone Is on Their Cell Phone.
+People on cell phones create chaos.
 It is a numbers game.
-If you see a dozen or more people talking or texting on their cell phones try this trick:
+If you see a dozen or more people talking or texting on their cell phones, try this trick:

-Have a person in the audience call you after you have flashed a secret signal.
+Have an audience member call you after you have flashed a secret signal.
 Have your ringer set to its highest volume.
 Then raise your finger to the audience and answer the cell phone.
 Begin talking on the phone in a loud voice, walk back and forth behind the microphone, and chuckle once in a while.
 Then after about 10 seconds, hang up, re-approach the microphone and look at the audience.
-Then say this: “How many of you found my telephone call annoying?”
+Then say, “How many of you found my telephone call annoying?”
 When the audience agrees, you then reply, “Me too.”

-Do not point out or embarrass those using their cell phone.
-They know who they are, and they also know that you were talking to them.
+Please do not point out or embarrass those using their cell phone.
+They know who they are and know that you were talking to them.

-These are things that should be handled by the organizers at every venue.
-It can be a simple form on what to do when the power goes out, or if there is a fire.
-Contact telephone numbers are needed in case of a medical or other emergency.
-The availability of rest rooms, drinking water, and food facilities are needed if the presentation is long.
-These logistics are not something that normally involves the speaker.
+These are things that the organizers at every venue should handle.
+It can be a simple form of what to do when the power goes out or if there is a fire.
+Contact telephone numbers are needed in case of a medical or another emergency.
+The availability of restrooms, drinking water, and food facilities is required if the presentation is long.
+These logistics are not something that usually involves the speaker.
 But, if any of this information concerns you, ask the organizer for details.

-In small audiences it is important to look at as many of the participants during the presentation as possible.
+It is important for small audiences to look at as many participants during the presentation as possible.
 You need to have eye contact with each individual for several sentences so that they know you are talking to them.

-In large audiences, the procedure is completely different.
+In large audiences, the procedure is entirely different.
 Take a look at the photo above.
 If you feel nervous, you are normal.
-Before you take the microphone, look at the audience and pick out two people that look like your best friend, grandparents or someone you know, trust, and love.
-One person should to your right and the other to your left.
+Before you take the microphone, look at the audience and pick out two people that look like your best friend, grandparents, or someone you know, trust, and love.
+One person should be to your right and the other to your left.
 Blur out everyone else so that you are talking to your best friend.

 Click on the Read More link to learn how to blur people out during a speech.

-Can you trick you mind into blurring people out?
-Absolutely, we do it all the time.
+Can you trick your mind into blurring people out?
+We do it all the time.
 People talk during a music concert by blocking out the music.
-People who move into a home near railroad tracks hear the train noises including the blasting the horns at each crossings.
+People who move into a home near railroad tracks hear the train noises, including the blasting of the horns at each crossing.
 But after a couple of weeks, the train sounds completely fade away.
 Pilots see tiny dark blips of other airplanes off in the distance while the rests of us see only clear blue skies.
 It is a mild form of artificial synesthesia.

-Unfortunately, being able to blur out the audience does not come over-night.
-It takes weeks of practice not days.
+Unfortunately, being able to blur out the audience does not come overnight.
+It takes weeks of practice, not days.
 But, like skiing, once you do it, it stays with you.
-And, just like skiing, practice, practice and more practice is the key.
+And, just like skiing, practice and more practice is the key.
 When you are in a park, find a bench to sit on.
-Look around and focus on two trees and try to blur out everything else.
-In a restaurant focus on two objects and intentionally blur out the people.
+Look around, focus on two trees, and try to blur out everything else.
+In a restaurant, focus on two objects and intentionally blur out the people.
 The crème de la crème of practice is public speaking.
-First try watching videos of speakers addressing large audiences.
-Focus in on one person and blur out all others.
+First, try watching videos of speakers addressing large audiences.
+Focus on one person and blur out all others.

 You will find that it may be easier than you thought because your mind is blocking things out subconsciously all the time.
-The reason it takes a lot of practice is because when you are in front of a large audience, the negative thoughts department, keeps sending you the following signal:
+The reason it takes a lot of practice is that when you are in front of a large audience, the hostile thoughts department, keeps sending you the following signal:

 Social Media has been the most devastating blow against self-esteem by providing an endless stream of critics and out-and-out false allegations.
-There may be many positive statement on social media as well.
-BUT, it is not a contest.
+There may be many positive statements on social media as well.
+But it is not a contest.
 If you hear a singer make a mistake with a single discordant note in the wrong key, your memory of that singer will be of that one single note as opposed to the thousands of good notes in the song.
-The person attacked by a critic will automatically go to the worst of the comments over-looking the hundreds of positive statements.
+The person attacked by a critic will automatically go to the worst of the comments, overlooking the hundreds of positive statements.

 Many say that social media is an addictive trap.
 The Addiction Center reported that children are an At-Risk Group concluding that 27% spend more than 3 hours per day on these sites.
-Gallup™ reported that the fear of public speaking when down from 45% in 1998 to 40% in 2001.
+Gallup™ said that the fear of public speaking went down from 45% in 1998 to 40% in 2001.

 The social media platforms began in 2004 and did not become widespread until 2010.
-In 2017 the National Social Anxiety Center reported that 73% of the population struggles with the fear of public speaking.
+In 2017 the National Social Anxiety Center reported that 73% of the population struggles with public speaking.

-It is possible that social media may have played a role for this dramatic increase (40% to 73%).
-Because different polling companies use different methods, it would be a better comparison if Gallup™ updated their survey.
+Social media may have played a role in this dramatic increase (40% to 73%).
+Because different polling companies use other methods, it would be a better comparison if Gallup™ updated their survey.

-The personality types most likely to have a fear of public speaking are D-Types, followed by C-types.
+The personality types most likely to fear public speaking are D-Types, followed by C-types.

 Here is a list of some famous people who are afraid of public speaking: Rowan Atkinson (Mr. Bean), Tiger Woods, Richard Branson, Prince Harry, Mahatma Gandhi, Thomas Jefferson, Charles Darwin, Warren Buffett, Joel Osteen, Abraham Lincoln, Eleanor Roosevelt, Arnold Schwarzenegger, Jay Z, Jackie Chan, Mark Zuckerberg, Margaret Thatcher, Winston Churchill, Beyoncé, Bruce Willis, Julia Roberts, Samuel Jackson, Harrison Ford, Jennifer Lawrence, Rihanna, Emma Watson, Renee Zellweger, Sigmund Freud, Sir Laurence Olivier, and the list is extensive.